Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Stone crab claws are always served chilled.

-My husband (who’s from Minnesota) was shocked when he ordered a dish of Florida stone crab claws for the first time and they brought the tray with the claws sitting on a bed of ICE.
-I assured him that was the way it was supposed to be and in fact HAD TO BE.
+My husband (from Minnesota) was shocked when he ordered a dish of Florida stone crab claws for the first time, and they brought the tray with the claws sitting on a bed of ICE.
+I assured him that was how it was supposed to be and HAD TO BE.
 Why?

-The reason they’re served cold is because when the crab claws are warm or even at room temperature, they reek of ammonia, which is obviously, not very appetizing.
+They’re served cold because when the crab claws are warm or even at room temperature, they reek of ammonia and are unappetizing.

-However, after cooking and chilling, they actually smell like the ocean with a feint sweetness.
+However, they smell like the ocean with a feint sweetness after cooking and chilling.

-Florida crab claws will always be sold pre-cooked and chilled, and consequently, they’re ready to eat as soon as you get them home.
-All you need is a little mustard dipping sauce.
+Florida crab claws will always be sold pre-cooked and chilled; consequently, they’re ready to eat when you get them home.
+All you need is a little mustard sauce.

 Industrial crab cracker.